MyOralVillage/OIM-Taler-Wallet/deliverables/D2/iteration-02-review.md

 Having a **dedicated Discord channel** for bugs proved highly effective.
 Team members reported bugs as soon as they were found, explained how they were fixed, and discussed potential causes.
 This real-time tracking prevented repeated issues and acted as a lightweight bug log without redundant documentation.

 ### 4. Multi-Platform Communication (WhatsApp + Discord)
-Using both **WhatsApp and Discord** worked well for different purposes — WhatsApp for quick updates and scheduling, and Discord for technical collaboration.
+Using both **WhatsApp and Discord** worked well for different purposes.
+WhatsApp for quick updates and scheduling, and Discord for technical collaboration.
 This dual setup made communication efficient and context-appropriate.

 #### Q2.
 What did not work well